rpm4real/sqlite-api/README.md

 The following outline indicates requirements for each endpoint:

 * `GET /messages`
+* `GET /message/:id`
+  * provide a specific message ID to get the message back
 * `POST /message` 🔒
   * Include a request __Body__ with a property named `message`
 * `PUT /message` 🔒